QuickBooks: QuickBooks Online

-Intuit also offers a cloud service called QuickBooks Online (QBO).
+Intuit also offers a cloud service called QuickBooks Online.
 The user pays a monthly subscription fee rather than an upfront fee and accesses the software exclusively through a secure logon via a Web browser.
 Intuit provides patches, and regularly upgrades the software automatically, but also includes pop-up ads within the application for additional paid services.

 As of May 2014, QuickBooks Online had the most subscribers for an online accounting platform, with 624,000 subscribers. compared to Xero, which reported 284,000 customers as of July 2014.

 The cloud version is a distinct product from the desktop version of QuickBooks, and has many features that work differently than they do in desktop versions.

 In 2013, Intuit announced that it had rebuilt QuickBooks Online "from the ground up" with a platform that allows third parties to create small business applications and gives customers the ability to customize the online version of QuickBooks.

 QuickBooks Online is supported on Chrome, Firefox, Internet Explorer 10, Safari 6.1, and also accessible via Chrome on Android and Safari on iOS 7.
 One may also access QuickBooks Online via an iPhone, a BlackBerry, and an Android web app.

 In 2011, Intuit introduced a UK-specific version of QuickBooks Online to address the specific VAT and European tax system.
 There are also versions customized for the Canadian, Indian, and Australian markets, as well as a global version that can be customized by the user.

 Quickbooks Online offers integration with other third-party software and financial services, such as banks, payroll companies, and expense management software.

 QuickBooks desktop also supports a migration feature where customers can migrate their desktop data from a pro or prem SKU's to Quickbooks Online.

 QuickBooks Point of Sale

 QuickBooks Point of Sale is software that replaces a retailer's cash register, tracks its inventory, sales, and customer information, and provides reports for managing its business and serving its customers.
+In early 2023, Intuit announced they would be discontinuing their Point of Sale software on October 3, 2023, including technical support and support of credit card Merchant Services, stating "the platform on which the software is built is unique, requires complex maintenance, and makes introducing new features very difficult".
+While the software would continue to function for end users after that date, Inuit will no longer provide software updates for security and functionality.